We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 For Students

-• Intel Core i5 ultrabooks with Evo certification provide longer battery for classes and travel.
+AMD Ryzen 5 laptops under ₹60,000 strike a strong balance between price, multitasking, and light gaming.
+Intel Core i5 ultrabooks with Evo certification excel in battery life, ideal for classes and travel.

 For Business Professionals

-• Intel Evo-certified ultrabooks ensure premium build quality, instant wake, and stable battery performance.
+Intel Evo-certified ultrabooks provide premium build quality, instant wake, and stable battery performance.
+AMD laptops are improving in this space but are still less common for professional ultrabooks.

 Future Outlook: Where Intel and AMD Are Headed